nateridderman/ardublock/README.markdown

 * David Li taweili@gmail.com
 * HE Qichen heqichen@gmail.com

-The author/maintainer of this branch can be contacted at greg.corbett@stfc.ac.uk.
+The author/maintainer of this fork can be contacted at greg.corbett@stfc.ac.uk.

 ##License
 Copyright (C) 2011 David Li and He Qichen